 New construction projects for individuals must be Studio, 1-bedroom and 2-bedroom units.
 No unit shall exceed 850 sq. ft.
 Studios and 1-bedroom units will not exceed 650 sq. ft., and studios are restricted to no more than 50% of the total number of units.
 Two-bedroom units shall not exceed 850 sq. ft. and must be limited to no more than 10% of the total number of units.
 The average square footage calculation cannot exceed 670 sq. ft.
 No 2 bath units.

-Preference points will be awarded to projects limiting their units to no lower than 550 sq. ft. for a 1-bedroom unit and 750 sq. ft. for a 2-bedroom unit (average unit size no less than 570 sq. ft.).
-Projects with an average unit size at or closest to 570 sq. ft/unit will receive 10 points, the project with the next lowest average unit size will receive 5 points.
+Preference points will be awarded to projects limiting their units to no lower than 550 sq. ft. for a 1-bedroom unit and 750 sq. ft. for a 2-bedroom unit.
+Projects with an average unit size of no less than 550 sq. ft/unit will receive 10 points, the project with the next lowest average unit size will receive 5 points.

 Acquisition and rehabilitation projects are not subject to the unit mix and unit square footage limits but are subject to same scoring criteria.